 Using fluoride increases your risk of gum disease and can prevent recovery.
 The level of fluoridation in toothpaste (1000 ppm) has been shown to cause gum damage and slow the healing process.

 Fluoride may also contribute to bone loss in those with periodontitis.
-Some dentists recommend using fluoride mouthwash to control oral bacteria in periodontitis, but this actually dries and irritates the gums and may increase the risk of losing teeth.
+The crazy thing is that some dentists actually recommend using fluoride mouthwash to combat the oral bacteria responsible for periodontitis.
+Following this advice only dries and irritates the gums and may increase the risk of losing teeth.

 More about avoiding sodium fluoride to heal gum disease